thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

     url: "http://juristr.com/blog/2016/02/learning-ng2-creating-tab-component"
 date:       2015-04-09
 update_date: 2016-08-11
-summary:    "In our last article we learned how to build a zippy component in Angular 2.
-This article details how to build another simple, but widely used type of component: tabs.
-Building tabs in Angular has always been the de facto example to example controllers in directives.
-Angular 2 makes it much easier and here's how you do it."
+summary:    "This article details how to build another simple, but widely used type of component: tabs."

 categories:
 - angular